Stencyl/stencylpedia/chapter-d/block-spec.md

 > **Note:** Making changes to **blocks.xml** requires you to close and reopen the game for your changes to be reflected in the block palette.

+> **Credit:** Thanks to ETHproductions for documenting this feature.
+We've based portions of this guide on his [forum guide](http://community.stencyl.com/index.php/topic,39934.0.html).

 ## Example (for reference)